Pensioner income

 What the data measures

-The data measures how much income pensioner families in the UK receive from all sources before taxes and other deductions, by ethnicity.
+The data shows how much income pensioner families in the UK receive every week from all sources before taxes and other deductions, by ethnicity.

 A ‘pensioner family’ is either a single pensioner or a couple (married or living together) that includes at least one pensioner.